finbourne/lusid-sdk-python/sdk/docs/StructuredResultDataApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(StructuredResultDataApi)
     scope = 'scope_example' # str | The scope from which to retrieve data items. request_body = {"SomeCorrelationId1":{"source":"MiddleOffice","code":"MyUploadedRiskResults","effectiveAt":"2018-03-05T00:00:00.0000000+00:00","resultType":"Risk"}} # Dict[str, StructuredResultDataId] | The time invariant set of structured data identifiers to retrieve, keyed by a unique, ephemeral correlation ID. as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the structured result data.
 Defaults to returning the latest version if not specified. (optional) max_age = 'max_age_example' # str | The duration of the look-back window in ISO8601 time interval format, for example 'P1Y2M3DT4H30M' (1 year, 2 months, 3 days, 4 hours and 30 minutes).
 This is subtracted from the provided effectiveAt datetime to generate a effective datetime window inside which a data item must exist to be retrieved. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_structured_result_data(scope, request_body, as_at=as_at, max_age=max_age, opts=opts)
+        # api_response =  api_instance.get_structured_result_data(scope, request_body, as_at=as_at, max_age=max_age, opts=opts)

         # GetStructuredResultData: Get structured result data
-            api_response = await api_instance.get_structured_result_data(scope, request_body, as_at=as_at, max_age=max_age)
+        api_response = api_instance.get_structured_result_data(scope, request_body, as_at=as_at, max_age=max_age)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling StructuredResultDataApi->get_structured_result_data: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters